raspberrypilearning/cd-intermediate-scratch-sushi/en/step_4.md

     end
 ```

-When you run the code now you’ll see that the drawing stays on the **stage**.
+When you run the code now, you’ll see that the drawing the pen makes stays on the Stage.

-Not only that, but your program has turned into a circle drawing program!
-What's happening here is that those 15 degree turns eventually add up to 360 and you turn a full circle.
-You're going to change that to make it take slightly longer steps each time, so it spirals out.
+And not only that, but your program has turned into a circle-drawing program!
+What's happening here is that those 15-degree turns eventually add up to 360 degrees, and so your pen turns in a full circle.
+You're going to change the way it moves slightly to make it take slightly a longer step each time, so it spirals out.
 For this, you’re going to need a **variable**.

-You’ve seen **variables** before, in the Beginner series.
-They're basically labeled places to store numbers that you care about.
-You can create them in the **data** blocks category and then find their associated blocks there too.
+You’ve seen variables before, in the Beginner series.
+They're basically labeled places to store numbers or other information that you care about.
+You can create them in the **Data** blocks section, and afterwards you'll find their associated blocks there too.

-+ Make a **variable** called `steps`{:class="blockdata"} and add `set steps to 0`{:class="blockdata"} at the start of your program.
++ Make a variable called `steps`{:class="blockdata"}, and then add a `set steps to 0`{:class="blockdata"} block at the start of your program.

 ```blocks
     when green flag clicked